pandey-ankit/WebLogic-Basic-Lab/README.md

 > Note: As image is already downloaded in local repositories.
 Thus, it starts the **managed-server1** at port number 8001 in container (map to port 8001 in host machine).
 Here we need to authenticate while connecting to admin server.

-- Go to the WebLogic Admin Console.
-And Click on **Refresh icon** to verify Managed Server is in **RUNNING** State.
+- Go to the WebLogic Admin Console (that you have oopened in Chrome browser in step 2).
+You have left console on the Servers page in Step 2.
+So if you haven't navigate away from that page then it is enough just to click on **Refresh icon** to verify Managed Server named "manged-server1" is in **RUNNING** State.
+If you navigated away on the console from the Servers page you need navigate back to that page (as described in the Step 2)

 ![](images/19.png)

-## Steps 4: Creating JDBC Data-Source through Admin Console
+## Step 4: Creating JDBC Data-Source through Admin Console

+WebLogic Server connects to Datbase(s) through mechanism called connection pooling.
+So the application server opens set of precreated connections that are reused by the applications.
+So once the application needs to utilize the precrated connection then it uses the API to find proper Connection Pool (the API is called DataSource API) and asks Connection Pool to "borrow" a connection for a moment.
+It is the Application developer responsibility to "return" the connection to the pool once the connection is not needed anymore.
+In this step we will explain how to configure DataSource object in WebLogic Server so the applications my interact with the Connection Pool mechanism and find proper DataSource.

+In the Luna environment we created for you simple running Oracle DB.
+And in this lab we will demonstrate how to connect to that DB.

 - On the Desktop, Click on **Luna-Lab.html** file.